(This devotion is day five of a 30-Day Thanksgiving Challenge. Each day includes a daily reading that will be accompanied by a post on this blog.)

-That’s not a sentence to read and move past.
-It’s a perspective to live on.
-We either see ourselves as the cause of the good things in our life, which leads to clutching onto them or in pride boasting in them, or we credit God and give Him the glory.
+We either see ourselves as the cause of the good things in our life, which leads to clutching onto them or boasting in them, or we credit God and give Him the glory.
 We will be self-centered or God-centered, but one of the two will be at the center of everything.
-David’s God-centeredness stands behind his humility, dependence, and thankfulness, not to mention God’s blessing.
+David’s God-centeredness stands behind his humility, dependence, and thankfulness.

 Today’s section from 1 Chronicles 29 should awaken gratitude for who God is and all He’s done for us and given to us.
-Everything we have, we have received from Him.
-Out of the abundance of gratitude to God, we offer thanksgiving, praise, and even our very lives in return.
-We connect what we have in life to who it comes from and who we live for.
+Everything we have, we received.

 Where in your life have you’ve experienced God’s provision, wisdom, blessing, protection, victory, and strength?
 What are blessings in your life, big or small?
 How can you give Him thanks in words and in your life?

 To spur your gratitude, read through the prayer of 29:10–13 again.
 Find ten things David thanks God for.
 Personalize these and pray them back to God.